 4 nights on the Osa Peninsula (Morgan's Jungle Lodge)

 Course Fees & Application

-Cost of the course is $3,500, and includes three biology credit hours, all within-country transportation, room and board.
+Cost of the course is expected to be about $4,000 and includes three biology credit hours, all within-country transportation, room and board.
 It does not include round-trip airfare, application fee, or any incidental expenses.